Akshat-bhatia73/React-Dashboard/README.md

 This is a self-made project.

 [Live Demo](https://admin-dashboard-ui-react.netlify.app/)
+(It might show phishing error, but I can assure you that it's perfectly safe as it's just a static UI)

 I do not claim ownership of any of the images used in this project.
 If you want me to remove the images then please contact me and I will take action immediately.